haddocking/haddocking.github.io/education/biomolecular-simulations-2020/Metadynamics_tutorial/index.md

 * [R](https://www.r-project.org/about.html): a data analysis software, used here to perform the cluster analysis on the MD trajectory;

 In order to run the tutorial during the BioExcel Summer School 2020 you already have all the materials and scripts you need in the machine you are using.
-If you wish to re-do the tutorial in future you can download from [here](https://www.dropbox.com/s/woovhdma90cmzyc/EDES2020_tutorial_files.tar.gz?dl=0) an archive containing the `tutorial_files` directory used here.
+If you wish to re-do the tutorial in future you can download from [here](https://www.dropbox.com/s/j9y4nkzi5h03jcd/tutorial_files.zip?dl=0) an archive containing the `tutorial_files` directory used here (about 250 MB of compressed archive).